|

 dancer, she was a married woman.
 Even if Victoria

-was good for my business, why would I seemingly
+was pivotal for my business, why would I

 welcome her advances?
 This is a very sensitive